 In February 2019 Mercury Machine released their self-titled debut album, selling out Manchester’s iconic Night People on launch night.
 Rave reviews and a number of high profile gigs and festivals across the UK and Europe quickly followed, including a set at the annual Juwenalia festival in Warsaw, Poland, and support slots for industrial rock icons Sulpher .

 Mercury Machine are now aiming to build on their 2019 success.
-From their base in an old cotton mill in East Manchester, they are currently writing and recording their second album for release in 2020.
+From their base in an old cotton mill in East Manchester, they are currently writing and recording their new EP for release in April 2020.

 See more press coverage here https://mercurymachine.co.uk/reviews/

 Details about upcoming gigs can be found here https://mercurymachine.co.uk/blog/